Microsoft just raised the price of Xbox Game Pass Ultimate — here’s how much you'll pay now

 Xbox says Ultimate subscribers will now have access to 75 day-one releases a year.
 These are in addition to the over 400 games currently available on Xbox consoles, Xbox on PC and Xbox Cloud.
 Starting on November 18, Fortnite Crew is coming to Ultimate.
 The library of Ubisoft Classics will also be available to Ultimate subscribers.

 Game Pass Core subscribers will automatically move to the Essential tier, while Standard subscribers are now subscribed to Premium.
-As I said before, the price of these tiers will remain the same at $9.99 and $14.99, respectively.
+As I said before, the price of these tiers will remain the same in the US at $9.99 and $14.99, respectively.
 Premium and Essential subscribers will also get access to more games on supported platforms.

 Xbox says the new pricing is due to all the new games being added to Xbox Game Pass.
 Updates to Xbox Cloud Gaming (which boost the streaming and performance quality) is another justification the company uses for the price hike.
 While the increase isn’t ideal, you can earn money in Store rewards by playing games, according to Xbox.